-ZERUST[®] Corrosion Prevention Solutions.
-In the United States, NTIC markets its ZERUST[®] rust and corrosion inhibiting products and services, including its products designed for the oil and gas industry, principally to industrial users in the automotive, electronics, electrical, mechanical, military, retail consumer and oil and gas markets by a direct sales force and through a network of independent distributors, manufacturer's sales representatives and strategic partners.
-NTIC's technical service consultants work directly with the end users of NTIC's ZERUST[®] products to analyze their specific corrosion prevention needs and develop systems to meet their technical requirements.
+ZERUST® Corrosion Prevention Solutions.
+In the United States, NTIC markets its ZERUST® rust and corrosion inhibiting products and services, including its products designed for the oil and gas industry, principally to industrial users in the automotive, electronics, electrical, mechanical, military, retail consumer and oil and gas markets by a direct sales force and through a network of independent distributors, manufacturer's sales representatives and strategic partners.
+NTIC's technical service consultants work directly with the end users of NTIC's ZERUST® products to analyze their specific corrosion prevention needs and develop systems to meet their technical requirements.

-Internationally, NTIC has entered into several joint ventures and similar arrangements with foreign partners (either directly or through a holding company).
-NTIC receives fees for providing technical support, marketing assistance and other services to its joint ventures based primarily on the revenues of the joint ventures in accordance with the terms of the joint venture arrangements.
+Internationally, NTIC has entered into a series of joint ventures with foreign partners (either directly or through a holding company).
+NTIC receives fees for providing technical support, marketing assistance and other services to its joint ventures based primarily on the net sales of the individual joint ventures in accordance with the terms of the joint venture arrangements.
 Such services include consulting, legal, insurance, technical and marketing services.

 With respect to the sales and marketing of ZERUST® rust and corrosion inhibiting products and services to the oil and gas industry, NTIC uses a combination of direct sales personnel, independent sales agents and its joint venture network.
-However, since many of NTIC's existing joint ventures do not have significant experience and contacts within the oil and gas industry, NTIC has formed one joint venture in Russia and may continue to form other new joint ventures to focus exclusively on the sale and marketing of ZERUST® rust and corrosion inhibiting products and services to this industry.
-In addition, in an attempt to penetrate this industry within certain markets more quickly, NTIC has entered into certain sales and marketing agency agreements with specific organizations that have existing long term relationships with key oil and gas industry clients.
+In addition, in an attempt to penetrate the oil and gas industry within certain markets more quickly, NTIC has entered into certain sales and marketing agency agreements with specific organizations that have existing long term relationships with key oil and gas industry clients.
 NTIC also engages in certain direct marketing activities to build its brand within the oil and gas industry, such as traditional advertising and direct mail campaigns and presence and participation at selected key trade shows and technical forums.
 NTIC continues to believe the sale of its ZERUST® corrosion prevention solutions to customers in the oil and gas industry will involve a long sales cycle, likely including a one- to multi-year trial period with each customer and a slow integration process thereafter.

 Natur-Tec® Resin Compounds and Finished Products.
-In the United States, NTIC markets its Natur-Tec® resin compounds and finished products through a network of 27 national and regional distributors and independent manufacturer's sales representatives and two NTIC direct sales employees as of August 31, 2012.
-Target customers for Natur-Tec® finished products include individual consumers and commercial and institutional organizations such as corporations and universities.
+In the United States, NTIC markets its Natur-Tec® resin compounds and finished products through a network of 44 national and regional distributors and independent manufacturer's sales representatives and three NTIC direct sales employees as of August 31, 2014.
+Target customers for Natur-Tec® finished products include individual consumers and commercial and institutional organizations such as corporations and government agencies, and educational organizations such as universities and school districts.
 NTIC is also targeting key national and regional retailers utilizing independent sales agents.
-Target customers for Natur-Tec® resin compounds include film extruders and injection molders who would purchase Natur-Tec® resin compounds to manufacture and sell their own finished bio-based, biodegradable or compostable end products, such as film, bags and cutlery.
+Target customers for Natur-Tec® resin compounds include film extruders and injection molders who would purchase Natur-Tec® resin compounds to manufacture and sell their own finished biobased, and compostable end products, such as film, bags and cutlery.

-Internationally, NTIC uses some of its joint ventures, including in particular, NTIC's joint venture in India, and a network of seven distributors as of August 31, 2012 to market its Natur-Tec® resin compounds and finished products.
+Internationally, NTIC uses NTI India, and its joint ventures and a network of international distributors to market its Natur-Tec® resin compounds and finished products.